<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 Click to tweet from the Chaser blog - button

-Creating a personalised credit management system can significantly reduce the risk of unpaid invoices and extended payment periods.
+Creating a personalised credit management system can significantly reduce the financial risks of unpaid invoices and extended payment periods.

 We know that healthy cash flow systems are vital to any business.
-If you have no credit management systems, how do you avoid late payments or bad payment habits by customers?
-A well-implemented credit management system increases a company’s liquidity, diverting funds that can be put to better use, such as in other investments or buying materials in bulk.
+If you have no credit management process or systems in place, how do you avoid late payments or bad payment habits by customers?
+How do you ensure that customers pay their bad debts on time?
+A well-implemented credit management system increases a company's liquidity, diverting funds that can be put to better use, such as in other investments or buying materials in bulk.

 A lack of cash flow issues projects a professional and positive outlook.
 This, in turn, can improve relationships between company and customer.
 While we all want more business, there is often hesitancy in turning the new business into paid business.